 Sentinel Lymph Node Biopsy

-A sentinel lymph node biopsy is a surgical procedure that helps healthcare providers determine if or how far a cancer has spread within the body.
+A sentinel lymph node biopsy is a procedure to see if or how far a cancer has spread.

 Lymph nodes are part of the body’s lymphatic system.
-The lymphatic system is one weapon your body uses to fight infections like bacteria, viruses, and other foreign materials.
-The lymph system consists of a clear fluid called lymph that traps these particles.
+This system is one way your body fights bacteria, viruses, and other foreign germs.
+Inside the lymph system is a clear fluid called lymph.
+The fluid traps these germs.
 This fluid flows to your lymph nodes.
-Lymph nodes are normally small, round organs in your neck, underarms, groin, abdomen, and chest.
-When infected or when cancer spreads to a lymph node, the node may become large, hard, and painful.
-But cancer can spread to a lymph node and it may feel exactly the same as it did before the cancer was there.
+Lymph nodes are small, round organs.
+They are in your neck, underarms, groin, belly (abdomen), and chest.
+If you have an infection, nearby lymph nodes may swell.
+They can also become hard and painful.
+The same symptoms can happen if cancer cells spread to a lymph node.
+Or in some cases, cancer cells may be in a lymph node and not cause symptoms.

-When you have a cancerous tumor, the sentinel lymph node is the node that the cancer may pass to first, before spreading to other lymph nodes.
-Examining cells in this node can give your healthcare provider a lot of information about the state of your cancer.
+The sentinel lymph node is the node that cancer cells may go into first, before going to other nodes.
+Looking at cells in this node can give your healthcare provider a lot of information about your cancer.
 To do this, your healthcare provider may order a procedure called a sentinel lymph node biopsy.
-The biopsy involves surgery to remove the node so that it can be examined.
+The biopsy is done with a surgery to remove the node so that it can be examined.

 Reasons for the procedure

-The main reason for a sentinel lymph node biopsy is to find out the extent of your cancer—if it has spread beyond the main tumor—and help determine the best treatment for you.
+The main reason for a sentinel lymph node biopsy is to see if the cancer has spread beyond the main tumor.
+This will help determine the best kinds of treatment for you.

-It is an alternative to the traditional approach called standard lymph node removal.
-In that procedure, more lymph nodes are routinely removed from the region around the cancer.
-With a sentinel lymph node biopsy, additional lymph nodes may be removed only if signs show that the cancer has spread to the sentinel node.
-If the sentinel node is clear of cancer, further node excision is not necessary.
+It is an alternative to standard lymph node removal.
+In that procedure, more lymph nodes are removed from the area near the cancer.
+This is done whether or not they may have cancer cells.
+With a sentinel lymph node biopsy, more lymph nodes are removed only if there is cancer in the sentinel node.
+If the sentinel node does not have cancer cells, other nodes don't need to be removed.

-When to do a sentinel lymph node biopsy depends on the type of cancer and its location in the body.
-Sentinel lymph node biopsies are most often used in cases of breast cancer and melanoma.
+A sentinel lymph node biopsy is most often used in cases of breast cancer or melanoma.

 Risks of the procedure

-Sentinel lymph node biopsy is called a minimally invasive procedure, so the risks are generally less than they would be if more nodes were removed.
+Sentinel lymph node biopsy is called a minimally invasive procedure.
+This means the risks are less than having more nodes removed.

-The most common risks of the procedure include:
+All surgeries have some risks.
+The most common risks of this procedure include:

 Bruising at the site of the biopsy

-Allergic reactions to the contrast dye that is injected to help find the sentinel lymph node
+Allergic reaction to the contrast dye that is used to help find the sentinel lymph node

 Before the procedure